-During 2023, the Company received and processed redemption requests totaling \$18.6 million as compared to \$55.4 million in the year ended December 31, 2022.
-In addition, as at April 26, 2024 the aggregate value of redemption requests was \$50.2 million.
+During 2024, the Company did not process any redemption requests (\$18.6 million in the year ended December 31, 2023).
+In addition, as at May 30, 2024 the aggregate value of redemption requests was \$79.5 million.
 The Company has escrowed share issuances and deferred processing regular dividend distributions and redemption requests from June 2023 to the current date pending the conclusion of the Ontario Securities Commission's continuous disclosure review.